NBA Rumors: Draymond Green Not Worried About Kevin Durant’s Free Agency, ‘If He Go, He Go’

 The rumors about Kevin Durant’s departure from the Warriors heated up when he and Draymond Green had a heated argument earlier in the 2018-19 NBA season.
 Green was so frustrated that he reminded Durant that they managed to win an NBA championship title even before he arrived.
 However, Greed said that what happened between him and Durant is already a thing in the past.
 Green added that those type of issues isn’t enough to tear the Warriors apart.

 “Like I said in the beginning of the season, when the s–t happened with me and Kevin, everybody hopes that something like that would tear us apart,” Green said.
-“But the fact of the matter is it’s not.
+“But the fact of the matter is it’s not,” he added.